 Reverend Dr. Nancy Ash, DD, PhD is a modern day mystic, pioneering Raja Yogini (E-RYT) and midwife to the new paradigm since the 1970s.
 Her heart-centered voice is heard worldwide as a passionate new-thought-leader, author/poet, tv host, and former radio co-host championing peace for all women, men and children on this planet.

-Nancy is Director of the NewEarth University, a planetary hub for wisdom-keeping of the greater, NewEarth Project.
+Nancy is Chancellor of the NewEarth University, a planetary hub for wisdom-keeping of the greater, NewEarth Project.
 Dr. Ash is a professor, graduate/postgrad advisor and Dean of the School of Interspiritual Studies at New Earth Theological University (online).
 In tandem with decades of multi-dimensional work as a “Oneness advocate” in the field of evolutionary consciousness, Dr. Ash is deeply honored to serve on the founding Board of Trustees for the International Tribunal for Natural Justice (ITNJ), to ensure that human rights are fairly and nobly upheld, restoring justice-making to the people.
 She feels that serving in this capacity is an enormous responsibility steeped in integrity, diligence and steadfast devotion to a better world.

 Nancy resides in the enchanted mountains of New Mexico, USA and is the author of two books: Garland of Grace: Sitting with the Dying Sun, and Doing a 360: Turning Your Life Around to Follow Soul’s Purpose.
 Learn more here